ShabaniLab/summer_qcamp/tracks/tr1_single-qubit.md

 ## Directions

-- Qiskit has a fixed measurement basis how to emulate a rotation of the measurement basis ?
+- Qiskit has a fixed measurement basis.
+How can one emulate a rotation of the measurement basis ?
 Hint: it is a question of perspective.
-- Can you figure out a way to understand what a given gate does simply based on measurements ?
-How many measurements do you need to perform ?
+- Can one figure out a way to understand what a given gate does simply based on measurement results ?
+How many measurements would one need to perform ?

-Once you think you have a grasp of those look at https://nbviewer.jupyter.org/github/Qiskit/qiskit-tutorials/blob/master/qiskit/basics/3_plotting_data_in_qiskit.ipynb to learn about different ways of plotting when using different simulators.
+Once you think you have a good grasp of those topics take a look at https://nbviewer.jupyter.org/github/Qiskit/qiskit-tutorials/blob/master/qiskit/basics/3_plotting_data_in_qiskit.ipynb to learn about different ways of plotting when using different simulators.
 Those simulators are further away from the experimental truth but can help